Diagrammatics for Soergel categories: Proofs

 Here $x'=x_{i-1}x_ix_{i+1}$.

-This graphical method is fairly self-explanatory.
 We keep track of the image at every stage in the calculation, which is one term as shown, with all blank spaces being filled by 1-tensors.
 An arrow indicates either bringing a symmetric polynomial through a line, or applying a 6-valent vertex to a tensor.
+The lack of an arrow indicates that a 1-tensor is sent to a 1-tensor.
+This works well only because every intermediate term is a single tensor, not a sum of tensors.

 We leave it as an exercise to the reader to verify, using this graphical method of calculation, that both sides of the triple overlap associativity relation, as displayed above, send the other 7 generators to the same elements.
 Precisely, both sides send the 1-tensor to a 1-tensor, and the other generators to 1-tensors with polynomials in various slots: the 2nd and 4th generators to $\xqq$ in the last slot, the third generator to $\xm$ in the last slot, the 5th to $\xm\xqq$ in the last slot, the 6th to $\xi\xm$ in the first slot, the 7th to $\xp\xqq$ in the first slot, and the 8th as shown above to $\xi\xm$ in the first slot and $\xm$ in the last slot.
+We promise that the graphical method will work for this set of generators.

 One can extend this graphical method easily to handle other morphisms.
 As an example, we show the Merge map below.